MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 |Logo URL                |```{{ snippets['Logo URL'] }}```         |
 |Logo alt text           |```{{ snippets['Logo alt text'] }}```   |

-When customizing the header, makers must also update the Liquid code in the content snippets so that changes are reflected in Pages studio.
-Changes will not reflect in Studio until the attribute values are updated appropriately.
+When customizing the header, makers must also update the Liquid code in the content snippets.
+Changes won't reflect in Studio until the attribute values are updated appropriately.
 If the values aren't modified, makers will see the following message in the studio:

 INSERT MESSAGE TEXT HERE

-For information on how to resolve this, see INSERT LINK HERE.
+For information on how to update the Liquid code and resolve this message, see INSERT LINK HERE.

 FOR KNOWN ISSUES:
 Sample solution to resolve the issue: